Resparing/vkdt/DOCUMENTATION/GPU.md

 	```

 2. Configure `debug` & `verbose` variables:
 	- These variables are for printing information to the stdout.
 The `debug` variable is used for debugging the VKDT GPU creation status.
-The `verbose` variable can be used to check what stage the VKDT Surface is at and also debug important information about found GPU's.
+The `verbose` variable can be used to check what stage the VKDT Surface is at & also debug important information about found GPU's.

 3. Initialize VKDT Surface
 	```cpp